HEIWA-IT/TripAgency/README.md

 Based on the project made in the first part, you'll now just have to implement the adapters based on the ports (the java interfaces here) defined previously.
 You can exposed your service via a rest service.
-The repository adapter code can be value hard coded in a java class.
+The repository adapter code can have values hard coded in a java class.
 In principle, it will be quickier to implement it like this.

 # 3 - Hints to do the kata
 The branch master as you can see contains only the README.md